uw-comphys/openccm/publications/2403_JOSS/paper.md

 The path to the solution directory is specified in the `OpenCCM` config, and the `constant` directory is assumed to be in the same parent folder.
 The `OpenCCM` software will create several output directories: `log/` which contains detailed debugging information (if enabled), `cache/` which contains intermediary files, and `output_ccm/` both simulation results of the compartmental model (in various user-specified formats) and `ParaView` files for visualization.

+A sample config file, `CONFIG`, which outlines the available parameters is included in the main directory.
+An excerpt of it, showing the compartmental modelling parameters, is shown below.
+Square brackets indicates values which have a default with the default provided inside the brackets.

+    [COMPARTMENT MODELLING]
+    # Whether to use PFRs-in-series or a CSTR to model each compartment.
+    model                   = PFR
+    # Volumetric flow threshold through a single facet below which the flow is considered 0.
+    flow_threshold_facet    = [1e-15]
+    # Volumetric flow threshold through a surface below which the flow is considered 0.
+    flow_threshold          = [1e-15]
+    # Maximum allowable difference (in % of compartment volume) between connections for merging them to one location.
+    dist_threshold          = [5 / 100]
+    # Absolute tolerances for checking that conservation of mass for the liquid after the flow optimization is performed.
+    atol_opt                = [1e-2]

 # Reaction Configuration File

 The chemical reaction parser in `OpenCCM` reads and parses the reactions configuration files and can handle general reaction equations of the form,